 6430 N. Kenmore Avenue

 Cuneo Hall is a Gold-LEED certified building that opened in June 2012 and is in the top 5% of energy-efficient classrooms on college campuses.
-Cuneo Hall is named after Loyola benefactors, John and Herta Cuneo, and retains the old architecture of the campus by closely resembling its neighboring buildings, Dumbach Hall and Cudahy Science Hall.
-Other building features include state-of-the-art classrooms and conference rooms, a green roof, and an advanced filtration/ cooling system.
-Cuneo Hall's classrooms vary in size and are great for sustainable meetings, trainings, or lectures.
+Named after Loyola benefactors, John and Herta Cuneo, the building retains the old architecture of the campus by closely resembling its neighboring buildings, Dumbach Hall and Cudahy Science Hall.
+Other building features include state-of-the-art classrooms, a green roof, and an advanced filtration/ cooling system.
+Cuneo Hall's classrooms vary in size from capacities of 15-100 and are great for sustainable meetings, trainings, or lectures.